cms-orbits/cms-users-admin/README.md

 ### Configuration file

-It's necessary to add some properties to the configuration file before of running the application, this properties are:
+It's necessary to add some properties to the configuration file before of running the application, these properties are:

 - Cookie secret key
 - CMS domain